scala/scala/README.md

   - `scala` / `scalac` run the REPL / compiler directly from sbt (accept options / arguments)
   - `enableOptimizer` reloads the build with the Scala optimizer enabled.
 Our releases are built this way.
 Enable this when working on compiler performance improvements.
 When the optimizer is enabled the build will be slower and incremental builds can be incorrect.
-  - `setupPublishCore` which runs `enableOptimizer` and also configures a version number based on the current Git SHA.
-Often used as part of bootstrapping `sbt setupPublishCore publishLocal && sbt -Dstarr.version=<VERSION> testAll`
+  - `setupPublishCore` runs `enableOptimizer` and configures a version number based on the current Git SHA.
+Often used as part of bootstrapping: `sbt setupPublishCore publishLocal && sbt -Dstarr.version=<VERSION> testAll`
   - `dist/mkBin` generates runner scripts (`scala`, `scalac`, etc) in `build/quick/bin`
   - `dist/mkPack` creates a build in the Scala distribution format in `build/pack`
-  - `test` runs the JUnit test, `testOnly *immutable.ListTest` runs a subset
+  - `junit/test` runs the JUnit tests; `junit/testOnly *Foo` runs a subset
+  - `scalacheck/test` runs scalacheck tests, use `testOnly` to run a subset
   - `partest` runs partest tests (accepts options, try `partest --help`)
-  - `scalacheck/test` runs scalacheck tests, `scalacheck/testOnly *FloatFormatTest` runs a subset
   - `publishLocal` publishes a distribution locally (can be used as `scalaVersion` in other sbt projects)
     - Optionally `set baseVersionSuffix := "bin-abcd123-SNAPSHOT"`
       where `abcd123` is the git hash of the revision being published.
 You can also use something custom like `"bin-mypatch"`.
-This changes the version number from `2.12.2-SNAPSHOT` to something more stable (`2.12.2-bin-abcd123-SNAPSHOT`).
+This changes the version number from `2.13.2-SNAPSHOT` to something more stable (`2.13.2-bin-abcd123-SNAPSHOT`).
     - Note that the `-bin` string marks the version binary compatible.
-Using it in sbt will cause the `scalaBinaryVersion` to be `2.12`.
-If the version is not binary compatible, we recommend using `-pre`, e.g., `2.13.0-pre-abcd123-SNAPSHOT`.
+Using it in sbt will cause the `scalaBinaryVersion` to be `2.13`.
+If the version is not binary compatible, we recommend using `-pre`, e.g., `2.14.0-pre-abcd123-SNAPSHOT`.
     - Optionally `set publishArtifact in (Compile, packageDoc) in ThisBuild := false` to skip generating / publishing API docs (speeds up the process).

-If a command results in an error message like `a module is not authorized to depend on itself`, it may be that a global sbt plugin is resulting in a cyclical dependency.
+If a command results in an error message like `a module is not authorized to depend on itself`, it may be that a global sbt plugin is causing a cyclical dependency.
 Try disabling global sbt plugins (perhaps by temporarily commenting them out in `~/.sbt/1.0/plugins/plugins.sbt`).

 #### Sandbox

-We recommend to keep local test files in the `sandbox` directory which is listed in the `.gitignore` of the Scala repo.
+We recommend keeping local test files in the `sandbox` directory which is listed in the `.gitignore` of the Scala repo.

 #### Incremental compilation